-If you want to check that you have successfully recorded your program on the tape then you can use the CAT command (see page 36).
+If you want to check that you have successfully recorded your program on the tape then you can use the \CAT command (see below).
 If your recording failed for any reason you can always re-record it.
-See page 390 if you have problems.
+See chapter 35 if you have problems.